MatinH2004/LS_Core_Curriculum/RB_120/RB129_Prep/interview_assessment/concept_explanation.md

 ```

 ## Getter / Setter Methods
-Getter methods are used to access instance varibles, and setter methods are used to modify (set) the values of instance variables.
+Getter methods are used to access instance variables, and setter methods are used to modify (set) the values of instance variables.

 ```ruby
 # Example